 In most systems, HUMBUG is operated through a serial terminal.
-On the PT68K-2, however, you may use either a serial terminal (plugged into J22), or a PC-style video card (plugged into any of the six PC-style connectors) and PC-style keyboard (plugged into J9.)
-The video card can be either a monochrome (or monochrome/graphics) card or Color Graphics (CGA) card.
+On the PT68K-2 and -4, however, you may use either a serial terminal (plugged into J22), or a PC-style video card (plugged into any of the six PC-style connectors) and PC-style keyboard (plugged into J9.)
+The video card can be either a monochrome (or monochrome/graphics) card or Color Graphics (CGA) card; support for EGA and VGA cards will be available soon.